 7. Diversity & Inclusivity

-To get the most accurate responses, it’s important to have a fully representative sample taking your survey.
-And due to the fact that your target audience is likely extremely diverse, taking diversity and inclusion into account in your sample of respondents and in your survey demographics questions is key.
+To get the most accurate responses, it’s essential to have a fully representative sample taking your survey.
+And because your target audience is likely extremely diverse, taking diversity and inclusion into account in your sample of respondents and in your survey demographics questions is key.

 You also need to pay attention to the language in your surveys.
 For example, if you’re trying to survey a specific subset of the population, be sure to use language and colloquialisms that will best appeal to that demographic.

 Furthermore, surveys also need to represent more inclusive language.
 The long-used “Male, Female, and Prefer Not to Say” answers for gender are no longer going to cut it.
 Instead, the new standard is to offer options like:

 This ensures you’re gathering the best representation of your survey sample possible.
 Additionally, you need to be more inclusive in the ethnicities listed so you’re receiving accurate and inclusive responses.